AutomatedLab/AutomatedLab/Help/AutomatedLabDefinition/en-us/Get-DiskSpeed.md

 ## DESCRIPTION
 Measures the disk speed of the specified logical drive letter.
-This is used by AutomatedLab when determining optimal placement of harddisk files of Hyper-V virtual machines
+This is used by AutomatedLab when determining optimal placement of harddisk files of Hyper-V virtual machines.

+This requires the tool WinSAT which is part of the module deployment.
+As such, this cmdlet only works on Windows.

 ## EXAMPLES

 ### Example 1
 ```powershell
 Get-DiskSpeed -DriveLetter C
 ```